 The WCU Museum of Anthropology and Archaeology is a small, but dynamic teaching museum in which students co-curate insightful exhibits based on the Department of Anthropology and Sociology’s archaeological, ethnographic, primatological, historical, and artistic collections.
-Our collections range from the prehistoric to modern, and span the globe with a focus on the Americas, East Africa, Southeast Asia, and Europe.
+Students help manage our collections, which range from the prehistoric to modern, and span the globe with a focus on the Americas, East Africa, Southeast Asia, and Europe.

 Hours of Operation

 We are open Monday – Friday, 9:00 am – 4:30 p.m. during the academic year.

 The Museum is located in the Old Library Building at 775 S. Church Street.

 WCU Museum Studies Students Create & install Exhibition paying tribute to Philadelphia's diverse heritage beyond the Liberty Bell.

 West Chester University students pay tribute to Philadelphia's global heritage with new museum exhibition